jeffbulltech/cosmere_api/README.md

 - A FastAPI backend for Cosmere data
 - A React (Vite) frontend for browsing and querying the Cosmere universe

+## Roadmap

+Find the latest release notes and what's coming for the project in the [ROADMAP](./ROADMAP.md)

 ## 🚀 Quick Start

 ### Prerequisites